hkmztrk/CytoscapeTutorial/README.md

  ![image](https://cloud.githubusercontent.com/assets/4271817/25359483/23fdb898-294e-11e7-93d3-71204646c113.PNG)

  11. ClusterMaker2 is not a build-in plugin, so you need to integrate it to Cytoscape.
- Apps > AppManager > Type ClusterMaker2 > Select ClusterMaker2 from list > Install
+ **Apps > AppManager > Type ClusterMaker2 > Select ClusterMaker2 from list > Install**

-12. Go Apps > ClusterMaker2 > MCODE.
+12. Go **Apps > ClusterMaker2 > MCODE.**
-    Before starting, you can change the parameters according to your need using Advanced Options.
-For example increasing the number of K-cores will increase the threshold of number of nodes to be included in the communities.
+    Before starting, you can change the parameters according to your need using **Advanced Options**.
+For instance, increasing the number of K-cores will increase the threshold of number of nodes to be included in the communities.
 You can perform MCODE for a small area of the network as well as the whole one.